scrapy/scrapy/docs/topics/settings.rst

 Default: ``''``

-Module where to create new spiders using the ``genspider`` command.
+Module where to create new spiders using the :command:`genspider` command.

 Example::